emontzkajnl/livability/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.55 04/09/2023 =
+* New: Option to set position for sticky TOC toggle. #576
+* New: Compatibility with TravelTour theme builder. #574
+* BUG: CLS issue due to TOC #572
+* BUG: Double Border Display Issue on TOC for Pages #573

+= 2.0.54.1 30/08/2023 =
+* BUG: E_PARSE error in PHP 7.2 after recent update  #579
+* BUG: Links Not Working issue  #579
+* BUG: Alignment top Issue with TOC Title Height #571

+= 2.0.54 29/08/2023 =
+* TWEAK: The sticky toggle TOC is not showing as the primary TOC. #538
+* BUG: Headings miss their anchor If a title contains an apostrophe #529
+* New: Added option for Initial View in Sticky.
+Toggle #537
+* New: Added option for select title tag in TOC #514
+* BUG: Sticky TOC is visible on post/page without heading #555
+* BUG: An issue has occured in the update with the theme Kadence #562
+* BUG: If the alignment is set to a specific position, the margin becomes 0 #558
+* BUG: Heading links does not work if added using a shortcode in a template of usSolution core plugin by impreza theme #567
+* BUG: ID is not getting added to headings using Guttenberg templates #570
+* BUG: SEO score issue fix for sticky toggle #575

 = 2.0.53 08/08/2023 =
 * BUG: The TOC Toogle button issue with the Chamomile theme #531